Alanna Ritchie, Annuity.org Writer

 Structured Settlements Versus 529 Plans

-Similar to a 401(k) retirement plan, 529s invest a person’s contributions into a state-approved mutual fund that meets the time horizon and investment objective of the child’s situation.
-For example, if the minor is 16 years old and starting college within 10 years, the state would select a more conservative fund.
+Similar to a 401(k) retirement plan, 529s invest a person’s contributions into a state-approved mutual fund that aligns with the time horizon and investment objective of the child’s situation.
+For example, if the minor is 16 years old and starting college within the next 10 years, the state would likely select a more conservative fund.

 States and educational institutions administer 529 plans.

-Although 529s do offer some advantages to those hoping to save money for a minor’s college education, this type of plan is disadvantageous when compared to a structured settlement for many reasons.
+Although 529s do offer some advantages to those hoping to save money for a minor’s college education, this type of plan is not advantageous when compared to a structured settlement for many reasons.

-• Depending on the source of the funds, contributions to the 529 plan may not be tax deductible, nor are they guaranteed.
+• Depending on the source of the funds, contributions to the 529 plan may not be tax-deductible or guaranteed.

 • Earnings can sometimes be subject to state tax when withdrawn.